mojofunk/alta-doc/LIBMOJO-TODO.md

-switch to std:: smart pointer types switch to std::bind where possible/necessary use std::function use std::atomic use std::regex use std:: random number generators
+switch to std:: smart pointer types switch to std::bind where possible/necessary use std::chrono use std::function use std::atomic use std::regex
+use std:: random number generators
+Replace pointer typedefs with c++11 using keyword

+## Boost libs

+Use boost::any
+Use boost::typeindex? in mojo/typesystem rather than std::type_info
+use mojo::any alias for any boost classes so reimplementation etc is easier

+## Core

+Add Spinwait class

+Add string/compose.hpp or string/format.hpp

+Add logging.hpp

+Add threads.hpp to register thread names/memory pools etc?

 All methods are async unless a "sync" suffix is appended to the function/method name move Object and Typesystem into core?
-Replace pointer typedefs with c++11 using keyword Implement custom any type for TypeSystem?
+Implement custom any type for TypeSystem?

 Move fs to core or interface?
-use mojo::any alias for any boost classes so reimplementation etc is easier

 Add Context Interface to core